fferegrino/uk-blogs/readme.md

 ## Set up your environment

+### Git

+Since this post talks about GitHub, navigate to a new folder and initialise a Git repository in it.
+This is a crucial part of our work since both our code and dataset will live in a git repo, in the cloud thanks to GitHub.

+### Python

 You obviously want to use a virtual environment, create one using your favourite tool, I usually go for Poetry or Pipenv, but for this tutorial I will use vanilla Python: